nim-lang/nimble/readme.markdown

 The latter command will install a version that is greater than ``0.5``.

+Nim flags provided to `nimble install` will be forwarded to the compiler when building any binaries.
+Such compiler flags can be made persistent by using Nim [configuration](https://nim-lang.org/docs/nimc.html#compiler-usage-configuration-files) files.

+#### Local Package Development

+The ``install`` command can also be used when testing or developing a Nimble package locally by leaving out the package name parameter.
+Your current working directory must contain a ``package.nimble`` file to use Nimble this way.

-If you don't specify a parameter and there is a ``package.nimble`` file in your current working directory then Nimble will install the package residing in the current working directory.
+A package can be installed from local sources if you don't specify a package name and there is a ``package.nimble`` file in your current working directory.
+Nimble will then install the package residing in the current working directory.
 This can be useful for developers who are locally testing their ``.nimble`` files before submitting them to the official package list.
 See the [Creating Packages](#creating-packages) section for more info on this.

-Nim flags provided to `nimble install` will be forwarded to the compiler when building any binaries.
-Such compiler flags can be made persistent by using Nim [configuration](https://nim-lang.org/docs/nimc.html#compiler-usage-configuration-files) files.
+Alternatively passing `--depsOnly` without a package name will install all the dependencies required for developing or testing a project as listed in the ``package.nimble`` file.

+For example to install the dependencies for a Nimble project ``myPackage``:

+    $ cd myPackage/ && nimble install --depsOnly

 #### Package URLs